mattkrick/react-githubish-mentions/README.md

 Options:
 - `getRef`: a custom `ref`, because react yells if you call something ref.
 - `component`: defaults to `"textarea"` you can pass in `"input"` or even a custom component if you want (TODO)
+- `onChange(event, newValue)`: your standard `onChange` event handler, but with a newValue argument added to support clicking an option with the mouse.

 ```
 MentionMenu